IEC 60320: Contents of standards

 The standards define the mechanical, electrical and thermal requirements and safety goals of power couplers.
 The standard scope is limited to appliance couplers with a rated voltage not exceeding 250 V (a.c.) at 50 Hz or 60 Hz, and a rated current not exceeding 16 A. Further sub-parts of IEC 60320 focus on special topics such as protection ratings and appliance specific requirements.

 Selection of a coupler depends in part on the IEC appliance classes.
 The shape and dimensions of appliance inlets and connectors are coordinated so that a connector with lower current rating, temperature rating, or polarization cannot be inserted into an appliance inlet that requires higher ratings. (i.e. a Protection Class II connector cannot mate with a Class I inlet which requires an earth); whereas connecting a Class I connector to a Class II appliance inlet is possible because it creates no safety hazard.

 Pin temperature is measured where the pin projects from the engagement surface.
 The maximum permitted pin temperatures, are 70 C, 120 C, and 155 C, respectively (the higher temperatures are not applicable to interconnection couplers).
 The pin temperature is determined by the design of the appliance, and its interior temperature, rather than by its ambient temperature.
 Typical applications with increased pin temperatures include appliances with heating coils such as ovens or electric grills.
 It is generally possible to use a connector with a higher rated temperature with a lower rated appliance inlet, but the keying feature of the inlet prevents use of a connector with a lower temperature rating.

 Connectors are also classified according to the method of connecting the cord, either as rewirable connectors or non-rewirable connectors.

 In addition the standards define further general criteria such as withdrawal forces, testing procedures, the minimum number of insertion cycles, and the number of flexings of cords.

 IEC 60320-1 defines a cord set as an "assembly consisting of one cable or cord fitted with one plug and one connector, intended for the connection of an electrical appliance or equipment to the electrical supply".
 It also defines an interconnection cord set as an "assembly consisting of one cable or cord fitted with one plug connector and one connector, intended for the interconnection between two electrical appliances".

 In addition to the connections within the standards, as mentioned, there are possible combinations between appliance couplers and IEC interconnection couplers.
 Fitted with a flexible cord, the components become interconnection cords to be used for connecting appliances or for extending other interconnection cords or power supply cords.

 North American ratings

 North American rating agencies (CSA, NOM-ANCE, and UL) will certify IEC 60320 connectors for higher currents than are specified in the IEC standard itself.
-In May 2011, the modified criteria were codifed as UL 60320-1 and CSA C22.2 no. 60320-1, respectively, with compliance required from May 2021.
+In May 2011, the modified criteria were codified as UL 60320-1 and CSA C22.2 no. 60320-1, respectively, with compliance required from May 2021.